ww898/ppid-spoofer/README.md

 ### Usage
 The mandatory environment variable `PPID_SPOOFER_CMD` should contain the command line to run.
 The optional environment variable `PPID_SPOOFER_PPID` should contain the parent process id or `auto` to use the session shell.
+The console application has no any command line arguemnts.

 See https://www.ired.team/offensive-security/defense-evasion/parent-process-id-ppid-spoofing for detail description